 Setting these values is not necessary.

-Personally, I have set it only for Google, but I see some visitors from Bing and Baidu on a regular basis in my Google Analytics dashboard.
+Personally, I have set it only for Google, but I see some visitors from Bing, Baidu, DuckDuckGo, and Yahoo on a regular basis in my Google Analytics dashboard.

 Search Appearance Tab

-As you can see in the screenshot below, there are the same settings which you’ve seen just after activating the plugin (in Configuration Wizard).
+As you can see in the screenshot below, there are the same settings that you’ve seen just after activating the plugin (in Configuration Wizard).

 Here’s an amazing free online character counter so you can count the characters easily.